GreenhouseCI/blog.greenhouseci.com/_posts/2014-04-02-testflight-integration.md

 this leads you to the project settings view.

-In project settings you can see the TestFlight section.
+In project settings you can see the Publishing section on the sidebar.
-By expanding it, you will presented with the following fields
+By clicking on it, you will be presented with the following fields:

 <img class="post-img" src="{{ site.url }}/assets/testflight.png" />